kollegorna/labs.kollegorna.se/source/posts/2016-11-28-november-pdd.html.md

 disable_comments: false
 ---

+*Every sixth week we have Personal Development Days (PDD) here at Kollegorna.
+This means that everyone is free to work on something on their choice that's related to our work.
+The PDD:s starts on Thursday and ends on Monday.
+So there's plenty of time to learn pick up new skills, try new technology or just get better at something you already do.
+You're free to work by yourself or team up and collaborate with someone else in the team.*

+*This is a summary of what happened this time:*

 ### Eduardo
 The shoemaker's children always go barefoot, the saying goes.
 That's how we've felt about our website for quite a while.